 1. Prioritise high-value attractions

-To get the most bang for your buck, use the London Explorer Pass to visit the more expensive places like the View from the Shard and the Tower of London.
+To get the most bang for your buck, use the London Explorer Pass to visit the more expensive places like the Tower of London.

 2. Make sure that you have enough time to use all of your credits

 Even though this pass has a generous 60-day window, make sure that you will have enough time to max it out.
 Don’t pay for credits that you won’t need.

 Some London attractions are closed on certain days of the week (Westminster Abbey is closed on Sundays, for example) and many admit their last visitors at 4.30 pm.

 It’s worth comparing the price and cancellation terms offered by the two sites.